aws-samples/sample-code-for-genai-cost-management-workshop/README.md

 - Basic familiarity with IAM roles and policies
 - Basic understanding of Amazon Bedrock APIs (Converse, InvokeModel)
 - Python 3.12+ and AWS CLI v2 configured
-- AWS CDK or CloudFormation for infrastructure deployment

 ## Getting Started